amethyst/amethyst/book/src/concepts/state.md

 In most cases, the two following are the most used: `()` and `GameData`.

 `()` means that there is no data associated with this `State`.
 This is usually used for tests and not for actual games.
 `GameData` is the de-facto standard.
-It is a struct containing a `Dispatcher` (which will be discussed later).
+It is a struct containing a `Dispatcher`.
+This will be discussed later.

 When calling your `State`'s methods, the engine will pass a `StateData` struct which contains both the `World` (which will also be discussed later) and the Game Data type that you chose.